DayTimeChunks/primephonic-master/readme.md

 - Set up a service worker to improve offline experience
 - Write unit tests
 - Include accessibility features (ARIA, etc...)
+- Error boundaries around components are only included in the **React** version.
+TODO: research how to do this in Vue.js

 ## Running this app